roblebob/UltradianX/README.md

   reflecting different user cases.

++ Every _Adventure_ has a single Tag, which is used to determine the color of the _Adventure_.
+  This color is used to color the _Adventure_ in the list of _Adventures_ and in the _24h spiral activity clock_.

 + As a productivity hack, it is known to be beneficial to start the day with what seems to be most important, we could say that _Adventure_ having the highest _Priority_.